Computer Science Scholarships and Financial Aid

 Apply

-This award supports high school seniors planning to major in a STEAM discipline.
+This award supports high school seniors planning to major in a STEM discipline.
 The application requires an academic resume, an educator recommendation, and current transcripts.
 Applicants must also submit a color headshot and a 500- to 800-word essay.

 • Award: $1,000